royertiago/INE5425/README.md

-INE5425 - Modelagem e Simulação
+INE5425 - Modeling and Simulation
 =========================================================

 Development of a simulator in a general-purpose language,